 How to check-in with codeshare flights?

 Once you have booked your codeshare air trip with your marketing carrier, your confirmation should show the operating carrier - the airline you will actually be flying with.
-You probably remember that as they will provide the plane and the crew for your journey, you will have to check-in with them.
-So once you get to the airport, you should head to their check-in desk.
+Once you arrive at the airport, head to their check-in desk.

 Once you check in with the operating airline of the first flight, you would generally receive all of your boarding passes.
 The alternative would be to get them at the airport.

-What happens if your bags do not show up at your final destination?
+What happens if your bags are missing at your final destination?
 Baggage delays can be very frustrating and unfortunately, they are not uncommon on long-haul journeys.
-In case you cannot find your bags once you arrive, our best advice for you is to contact the operating carrier.
-As this is the airline that handled your trip and your bags, they should be able to offer assistance.
+In case you cannot find your bags once you arrive, it’s best to contact the operating carrier.
+As this is the airline that handled your trip and bags, they should be able to offer assistance.

 How to find your connecting flight on a codeshare?

-As codesharing means generally that airlines have coordinated their schedules, connecting flights should not be a serious issue.
-What is more, as your whole itinerary is on a single ticket you should get all your boarding passes before the first leg of your journey.
-You should not have to worry about your luggage either, as the airline will take care of this too.
+As codesharing generally means that airlines have coordinated their schedules, connecting flights should not be a serious issue.
+Since your whole itinerary is on a single ticket, you should have all your boarding passes before the first leg of your journey.
+You should not have to worry about your luggage either, as the airline will take care of this.
 You simply have to remember to check the operating carrier on your ticket and find the corresponding information on the departure board.

 Missed connecting flight